Top Countries with the Largest Gold Reserves

-Japan’s gold reserves have remained unchanged at 765.22 tonnes since the first quarter of 2001.
-After two decades of ultra-low interest rates, Japan recently announced another round of quantitative easing.
+Japan’s gold reserves have remained unchanged at 765.21 tonnes since the first quarter of 2001.
+After two decades of ultra-low interest rates, the Bank of Japan recently started to implement negative interest rates.
+This is despite all of the quantitative easing it has been doing for several years now.
 As one of the world’s major economies, Japan could add gold to its holdings to stabilize its currency.

 Banking may be big in Switzerland, but gold is also important.
-The company currently has 1,040 tonnes of gold, accounting for 7.5% of its foreign reserves.
+The Swiss National Bank currently has 1,040 tonnes of gold, accounting for 6.6% of its foreign reserves.
 Switzerland recently rejected an initiative that would have seen the country’s central bank hold 20% of its assets in gold.

 Between the first quarter of 2009 and the third quarter of 2014, Russia’s gold reserves soared 116%, from 531.87 tonnes to 1,149.80 tonnes.
-Gold currently accounts for 9.9% of the country’s foreign reserves.
+Russia’s gold holdings now amount to 1,506 tonnes and account for 16.5% of the country’s foreign reserves.
 Why the sudden love for gold?
-Some see it as a sign the country is reducing its dependence on the U.S. dollar and the euro.
+Some see it as a sign that the country is reducing its dependence on the U.S. dollar and the euro.
 Others see it as Russia fortifying its foreign reserves in the face of economic sanctions and a recession.

 The largest economy in the eurozone is the second-largest hoarder of gold bullion.
-The country currently has 3,384.2 tonnes ($141 billion) of gold, which accounts for 67.0% of total foreign reserves.
+Germany currently has 3,378.2 tonnes of gold, which accounts for 70.1% of total foreign reserves.
 Germany only keeps 31% of its gold at home.
-The rest is being held by the Federal Reserve in New York (45%), London (13%), and Paris (11%).
+The rest is held by the Federal Reserve in New York (45%), London (13%), and Paris (11%).